nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 * QoS-based EDCA and queueing extensions of **802.11e**
 * the ability to use different propagation loss models and propagation delay models, please see the chapter on :ref:`Propagation` for more detail
+* packet error models and frame detection models that have been validated against link simulations and other references
 * various rate control algorithms including **Aarf, Arf, Cara, Onoe, Rraa, ConstantRate, Minstrel and Minstrel-HT**
 * 802.11s (mesh), described in another chapter